A bulging fontanelle is an outward curving of an infant's soft spot (fontanelle).

 The bones are not joined together firmly at birth.
 This allows the head to change shape to help it pass through the birth canal.
 The sutures get minerals added to them over time and harden, firmly joining the skull bones together.

-In an infant, the space where two sutures join forms a membrane-covered "soft spot" called a fontanelle (fontanel).
+In an infant, the space where 2 sutures join forms a membrane-covered "soft spot" called a fontanelle (fontanel).
 The fontanelles allow for growth of the brain and skull during an infant's first year.

 There are normally several fontanelles on a newborn's skull.
 They are located mainly at the top, back, and sides of the head.
 Like the sutures, fontanelles harden over time and become closed, solid bony areas.

-- The fontanelle in the back of the head (posterior fontanelle) most often closes by the time an infant is 1 to 2 months old.
+- The fontanelle in the back of the head (posterior fontanelle) most often closes by age 1 to 2 months.

 The fontanelles should feel firm and very slightly curved inward to the touch.
 A tense or bulging fontanelle occurs when fluid builds up in the brain or the brain swells, causing increased pressure inside the skull.